 "The No 1 request we get from customers is to make Skype available on iPhone.
 There's a pent-up demand," Durchslag says.

 A key finding of the 2007 ‘State of ICTs in the South African NGO Sector’ study was that the information and communication technology (ICT) investment of NGOs has been geared primarily towards the administrative running of organisations, rather than to achieving their goals and objectives.
 As a result, the great potential of ICTs to strengthen and support programmes remained largely untapped by the majority of NGOs.
-However, with the increased uptake of web 2.0 and greater interest in ICT tools, the past two years has seen many more South African NGOs making innovative use of ICTs in their work.

 The Universal Service and Access Agency of South Africa (USAASA) will host a Consultative Public Workshop on 2&3 April 2009 in Johannesburg.

 The main objective of the workshop is to solicit public input from interested and affected parties and organisations on the definitions of universal access and universal service, needy persons and under-serviced areas.

 X for Democracy is a website for Youth produced by the South African Broadcasting Corporation Education and the Independent Electoral Commission (IEC).
 The website is aimed at helping users to learn more about elections as well as sharing their views.
 It provides useful information on the IEC and FAQs on elections.